marick/ecto_test_data_builder/USE.md

 I hope this lets you copy, paste, and tweak your way to your app-specific test data builder.
-This package was very much created by me "scratching my own itch", so I encourage you to suggest additions.
+This package was very much created by me "scratching my own itch," so I encourage you to suggest additions.